Get Started

 Everything will magically work (no need to compile anything) on Nvidia, AMD, and Intel’s GPUs and CPUs as long as you have appropriate GPU drivers.

-Works on Linux, Windows, and OS X!
+Works on Linux, and Windows; sadly, deprecated on MacOS!

 Follow the ClojureCL getting started guide for the links for the GPU platform that you use and more detailed info.